sourav1547/htadkg/aws/README.md

 # How to run?
 1. `cd /path/to/adkg`
 2. Update the config with appropriate parameters.
-Run `python -m aws.run-on-ec2` to start the AWS instances and run the adkg command specified in the config.
+Run `python3 -m aws.run-on-ec2` to start the AWS instances and run the adkg command specified in the config.
 This command creates a `current.vms` file which consists of instance ids of the VMs created during this run.
 Subsequent runs of this command will reuse the same VMs.
-3. After you are done testing you can delete the VMs using `python -m aws.delete_vms`.
+3. After you are done testing you can delete the VMs using `python3 -m aws.delete_vms`.
 4. The value of `N` for the total number of VMs created in all the regions.

 # Configuration